 Even if banks say “no,” it doesn’t mean you’re financing options are over.
 Invoice factoring is an excellent alternative to companies when a bank isn’t able to provide traditional funding options.

-Accounts-receivable financing and invoice factoring looks at the credit-worthiness of your customers rather than yours making your credit issues obsolete.
+Accounts receivable financing and invoice factoring takes into consideration the credit-worthiness of your customers rather than yours, making your credit issues obsolete.

 Even with tax issues or liens, our Ohio invoice factoring programs help finance your business.

-Is your bank starting to pull away the funding you relied on?
-Get the cash you need to maintain your business with our Ohio invoice factoring programs.
+Is your bank starting to pull away from the funding you have relied upon?
+Get the cash you need to maintain your business with a Scale Funding invoice factoring program.